 3.1 Influencing the Attractor

-We propose that efficient human interaction with a decentralized robot team must operate at the “macro-level” encoded in these abstract states.
+We propose that efficient human interaction with a decentralized robot team must operate at the “macro-level” encoded by abstract states that are attractors in the underlying dynamic system.
 Consistent with both bio-inspired and communication-limited systems, we assume that the decentralized implementation means that (a) the number of agents that influence agent i’s behavior is small, and (b) the number of agents influenced by operator or environment inputs is small.
 Furthermore, we assume that the inter-agent topology varies over time (such as when an agent travels in and out of another agent’s neighborhood).

 Given this definition of abstract state, the human’s task is to influence the collective to travel from one abstract state to another using the tools available to it.
 Prior work has explored leaders, predators, and stakeholders to influence how a collective moves, but much more work needs to be done to model and understand this influence in relation to collective movement.
 We will talk more about methods of influence in the design section below, but at this level of abstraction it is appropriate to note that there are inputs available to a human through which he or she can guide the agent from one abstract state to another.

 A principal challenge in the macro-level abstraction is that the transitions between states behave non-deterministically over an undetermined period of time.
-Human influence is eventually implemented as commands to individual agents and these agents then influence other agents through the network toplogy.
-Thus, the human is “injecting” influence into the system that percolates over time to other agents.
+Human influence is eventually implemented as commands to individual agents and these agents then influence other agents through the network topology.
+Thus, the human is “injecting” influence into the system, and that influence percolates over time to other agents.
 As such transitions between abstract states take a non-deterministic amount of time depending on the percolation rate through the collective.
+To better understand how to influence a collective through individual agents, we build and analyze a probabilistic model that further abstracts details of individual agent states.

 3.2 A Model of Influence

-In the model above, there are two group states: flock and torus.
-Each state can emerge depending on initial conditions, and parameters can be selected so that each state is equally probable given a broad set of initial conditions.
-We can model this as two-state probabilistic model with equal prior probabilities.
-Thus, the initial model looks like the following.
+In the simplified Couzin model presented earlier, we have observed two distinct and controllable abstract states: flock and torus.
+Each state emerges depending on initial conditions of agents, and parameters can be selected so that each state is equally probable given a broad set of those initial conditions.
+We build a Markov Decision Process (MDP) over these two abstract states, and we build the model in such a way that individual agent states are implicitly, rather than explicitly, modeled.
+In other words, we no longer directly track, as in the Couzin based model, the underlying stochastic system governing individual agent behavior, and we instead view agents as either participating in the collective state or note.

+The state of the MDP is given by the tuple (S,M) where S∈{F, T} and M∈n n∈N∧0≥n≤100}.
+The variable S indicates the abstract state of the collective and is either flock (F) or torus (T).
+The variable M is the number of agents adopting the behavior of a new abstract state.
+In this model, M is limited to 100 agents.
+Intuitively, the human influences some number M of agents, and over time, that number grows as that influences percolates until the collective emerges into the new desired abstract state.
+We will build the MDP incrementally starting with the abstract states S which are equally likely in the model: